Create OAuth Application

 | repo-pr | Read-only / Read-write | Access pull requests |

-| repo-issue | Read-only / Read-write | Access ISSUEs |
+| repo-issue | Read-only / Read-write | Access issues |

-| repo-notes | Read-only / Read-write | Access comments in ISSUEs, and pull requests |
+| repo-notes | Read-only / Read-write | Access comments on issues and pull requests |

-| repo-contents | Read-only / Read-write | Access files, branches, commit records, tags, versions |
+| repo-release | Read-only / Read-write | Access tags, releases |

-| repo-commit-status | Read-only / Read-write | Access pipeline execution status, badges, commit metadata |
+| repo-commit-status | Read-only / Read-write | Access pipeline status, badges, commit metadata |

-| repo-cnb-trigger | Read-only / Read-write | Query, delete, trigger, execute Cloud Native Build, start Cloud Native Development |
+| repo-cnb-trigger | Read-only / Read-write | Query, trigger, execute Cloud Native Build / Dev |

 | repo-cnb-history | Read-only | Query pipeline build history |

-| repo-cnb-detail | Read-only / Read-write | Query or delete Cloud Native Development space |
+| repo-cnb-detail | Read-only / Read-write | Query or delete Cloud Native Dev spaces |

-| repo-basic-info | Read-only | Access basic repository information, such as repository name, description, language, license, etc. |
+| repo-basic-info | Read-only | Basic repo info (name, description, language, etc.) |

-| repo-manage | Read-only / Read-write | Access repository members, repository settings |
+| repo-manage | Read-only / Read-write | Repo members and settings |

 | repo-delete | Read-write | Delete repository |

-| repo-security | Read-only | Access repository security module data |
+| repo-security | Read-only | Repo security module data |

 | registry-package | Read-only / Read-write | Access artifacts |